encoredev/encore/docs/primitives/cron-jobs.md

 A few important things to know:

-- Cron Jobs work across all the cloud providers Encore supports, and support both public and private APIs.
-- Cron Jobs do not run when developing locally; you can always call the API manually to test it.
+- Cron Jobs do not run when developing locally or in [Preview Environments](/docs/deploy/preview-environments); but you can always call the API manually to test the behavior.
+- Cron Jobs execution in Encore Cloud is capped at **once every hour** for users on the Free Tier; [deploy to your own cloud](/docs/deploy/own-cloud) or upgrade to the [Team plan](/pricing) to use more frequent executions.
+- Cron Jobs support both public and private APIs.
 - The API endpoints used in Cron Jobs should always be idempotent.
 It's possible they're called multiple times in some network conditions.
 - The API endpoints used in Cron Jobs must not take any request parameters.
 That is, their signatures must be `func(context.Context) error` or `func(context.Context) (*T, error)`.